batrdn/i18nify-backend/README.md

 - Russian

 ### How to run?
-`docker-compose up`.
+`docker-compose up --build`.
 The service will run at the port 5000.